 Please refer to the attached spreadsheet for detailed emissions calculations.
 Because the foundry building is under negative pressure and there are several emissions sources that are not directly captured (vent internally), the Baghouse No. 12 hoods collect gaseous emissions from a variety of sources other than the processes it directly captures.
 Results from the facility-wide testing in November 2016 were used to derive the facility-wide emission limits for CO, NO_X and VOC.
-The CO, NO_X and VOC emission limits were taken to be 125% of the stack test results and take into account the uncertainty (see attached) The Phenol and Naphthalene limits were derived from the Baghouse No. 12 testing in August 2017.
+The CO, NO_X and VOC emission limits were taken to be 125% of the stack test results and take into account the uncertainty (see attached).
+The individual hourly and annual NO_X and CO limits were given an additional 30% uncertainty to account for the higher airflow compared to the baghouses that it replaced (5 & 8).
+The Phenol and Naphthalene limits were derived from the Baghouse No. 12 testing in August 2017.